 The first series of Nine Network's Underbelly was banned by judicial order within the state of Victoria and Melbourne and from the Internet due to an ongoing trial of one of the show's real-life subjects and concern of jury tampering, and even after their conviction the court forced the network to heavily edit the episodes.

-Originally there was no R18+ rating for videogames, so anything deemed to go over the MA 15+ rating would mean that the game would get no classification and be banned (or sometimes censored).
-As of 2013, the R18+ rating has been approved for video games, which Ninja Gaiden 3: Razor's Edge for the Wii U as the very first video game to receive that rating.
+Originally there was no R18+ rating for video games, so anything deemed to go over the MA 15+ rating would mean that the game would get no classification and be banned (or sometimes censored).
+As of 2013, the R18+ rating has been approved for video games, with the Mortal Kombat reboot and Ninja Gaiden 3: Razor's Edge as the very first video games to receive that rating.

 What started as a rumor turned out to be entirely true: it was originally failed to attain a 15+ rating and was thus refused to be given a rating, so Fallout 3 was banned in Australia before it even came out.
 It has since been rated and released with a 15+ rating.
 Apparently, it was the depiction of a static image of morphine as a type of buff-giving item that upset the OFLC.
 This edit was done to all versions worldwide, though technically Australia still got the uncensored version.
 Kotaku Australia to elaborate.